sassoftware/viya4-monitoring-kubernetes/samples/ingress/README.md

 The monitoring deployment process requires that the user response file be named `$USER_DIR/monitoring/user-values-prom-operator.yaml`.

-- If you are using host-based routing, copy the files from the host-based-ingress sub-directory to the `$USER_DIR/logging` directory.
-- If you are using path-based routing, copy the files from the path-based-ingress sub-directory to the `$USER_DIR/logging` directory.

 Edit `$USER_DIR/monitoring/user-values-prom-operator.yaml` and replace all instances of `host.cluster.example.com` with host names that match your cluster.